Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 IvanMiladinovic/istockphoto

 Single-serve cans of energy drinks are pricey at the grocery store.
-If you have to have your carbonated caffeine fix, try buying in bulk at Costco or Sam’s Club for better per-can deals.
+If you need your carbonated caffeine fix, consider buying in bulk at Costco or Sam’s Club for better per-can deals.

 gilaxia/istockphoto